hassa963/TRskim/README.md

 and `DNAStringSet`s and the function `matchPattern()` to identify where the motifs match in the allele.
 For `alignTRs`, ChatGPT was used to dissecting logic for aligning tandem repeats by motif.
-For `plotTR`, the ggplot function was used to generate a tile plot visualization of the tandem repeats.
+For `plotTR`, the ggplot function from `ggplot2`was used to generate a tile plot visualization of the tandem repeats and `reshape2` was used to format the dataframe.
 ChatGPT was also used to debug code for all the functions and decipher how to generate visualization for the `plotTR` function.

 ## References